 Annuals for an English-Cottage Style Garden

-Unless you are willing to go the expense of buying large established plants from a nursery the quickest way to produce a spectacular display of flower in the garden is to sow annuals amongst the young perennials and shrubs in new borders.
-Many of them are self-seeding, if you don't remove the dead flowers.
+The quick and cheap way to produce a spectacular display of flowers in a new unestablished border is to sow annuals among the young perennials and shrubs.
+Many of them are self-seeding if you don't remove the dead flowers.
 I have marigolds coming up in the borders every year as a result of putting in a few plants many years ago.
 I scattered a few forget-me-not seeds gathered from my son's garden and now each spring have a blue carpet of flowers mingling with tulips.

-Nowadays different seed mixtures are available ready-sown in biodegrable mats.
+Nowadays different seed mixtures are available ready-sown in biodegradable mats.
 Simply place the mat where you want the flowers to appear and cover lightly with compost, grit, or topsoil.
 Water regularly until established.
-This year I have had very successful results from a couple of mats which produced bee-loving Borage, Common Knapweed, Anise Hyssop, Verbena, Lady Phacelia and Viper's Buglos.
+This year I have had successful results from a couple of seed mats which produced bee-loving Borage, Common Knapweed, Anise Hyssop, Verbena, Lady Phacelia and Viper's Buglos.

-Every year, without fail, I make thin repeat sowings of Night Scented Stock throughout my flower borders so that I get blossoms for as long as possible throughout the summer season.
+Every Spring I sow Night Scented Stock throughout my flower borders every few weeks so that I get blossoms throughout the summer season.
 The flowers are unspectacular but the scent, once the sun has gone down, is sublime.
-Place a bench in a quiet spot in the garden, watch the stars appear and enjoy.

 Herbs for a Cottage Garden